danbriechle/Converter/README.md

 # Unit Converter

+## About
-## this is a basic converter app that convers from feet to inches and visa versa
+this is a basic converter app that convetrs from feet to inches and visa versa